 DAILY LUNCH

-The school has a Daily Lunch programme, which operates five times a week.
-Information about the programme is sent home at the beginning of each term.
-For more information about the programme please see the website www.aberdeenhall.com.
+The school has a Daily Lunch program, which operates five times a week.
+Information about the program is sent home at the beginning of each term.
+For more information about the program please see the website www.aberdeenhall.com.